What is (PWA) Progressive Web App?

 - Pages are easily cached and instantly loaded.

-- It supports all existing formats of ads.
+- Supports all existing formats of ads.

-- It enhances and deepens engagement factor.
+- Enhances and deepens engagement factor.

 - The load time of a page reduces to less than 1 second, making the website 4 times faster.

-- Primarily it was used for news articles and now it has expanded to other verticals of content.
+- Primarily, it was used for news articles and now it has expanded to other verticals of content.

 What is PWA?

-- It loads the pages faster.
+- Loads the pages faster.

-- It enhances the conversion rate.
+- Enhances the conversion rate.